QuirinHaberl/MemoryProject/README.md

 The functions are the same as in the
 [game with lives](#2.4SinglePlayerLives).
 Only the hearts are replaced by a Countdown.
-If the player manages to find all matching pairs before the runs out, they win the game.
+If the player manages to find all matching pairs before the timer runs out, they win the game.

 *[Game.fxml](src/main/resources/de/uni_passau/se/memory/gui/Game.fxml)*